Daytona USA 2: Gameplay

 A notable change from the first game is the ability to select a car and corresponding driver, each with varying capabilities.
 The game also includes the "slingshot" technique known from NASCAR and real-world driving, whereby a car closely following behind another car (known as drafting) gains a boost in speed from the reduced aerodynamic drag on the front of the car.

 The game has three courses: Forest Dome, a beginner course with 8 laps with a distance of 1 mi; Joypolis Amusement Park, an advanced course with 4 laps with a distance of 2.5 mi; and Virtua City, an expert course with 2 laps with a distance of 5 mi.
 As in Daytona USA (1994), mirrored versions of the tracks can be played if the player holds down the Start button when selecting the course.
 Finishing a race in the top 3 in any course allows the player to view an "ending" and see the game credits.

 Several modes are available.
 As in Daytona USA (1994), the 'time lap' mode can be accessed by holding down start at the transmission select screen.
 An arcade operator can use the service menu to activate Grand Prix or Endurance which increases the number of laps in a game.

-The Hornet Classic car from the first Daytona USA is included as a usable car with handling similar to Daytona USA, although the code to unlock it was unknown until December 31, 2020.